4dn-dcic/react-workflow-viz/README.md

 When it completes, load `file:///path-to-your-checkout/react-workflow-viz/index.html`.

-_Note: New test data won't show with `npm run build` unless it is already present in unpkg/npm._
+_Note: New test data won't show with `npm run build` unless it is already present in unpkg/npm.
+Similarly, if a new NPM release has not been made to match the current local version specified in `package-lock.json` and `package.json`, no data will load at file:/// path.
+Run local development server and test that way instead (see below)._

 <br/>